yelloejp/Uni_Projects/README.md

 ## 5. Human behavior classification

 Depending on individual perspectives, it predicts whether the individual votes or not.
 The dataset has following information: age group, education, gender, race, religion, etc.

+## 6. Time series motion classification

+For time series problems, many RNN based methods have been developed.
+But, transfering time series models from RNNs to CNNs outperforms RNNs based models.
+The dataset was collected by 10 people and has 3 labels:crouching, running and walking.
+Here compares time series results in Vanilar RNN, FCN(Fully Convolution Networks) and ResNets.